TheExplorativeBadger/cs760-project/RawDataToUsableDataConverter/src/TimeSeries/README.md

 # Filler For Project Structure

-This repository is essential to have / empty before and after each run of this program
+This repository is essential to have / empty before / after each run of this program